SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 #### UI Generation

-Once rules are evaluated and list of properties are retrieved then the `MetaIncludeComponent` will take care of the rest.
+Once rules are evaluated and list of properties is retrieved then the `MetaIncludeComponent` will take care of the rest.

 Once again the same html lines.
 Here notice the second line `<m-include-component>` that read generated